ezEngine/docs/docs/animation/skeletal-animation/blender-export.md

 ## Importing Meshes into EZ

 When importing a mesh, EZ remaps the model space to its own convention.
 You may need to change the mapping, to get the desired result.
 For static meshes, this is configure on the [mesh asset](../../graphics/meshes/mesh-asset.md).
-For animated models, the mapping is chosen on the root node of the corresponding [skeleton asset (TODO)](skeleton-asset.md).
+For animated models, the mapping is chosen on the root node of the corresponding [skeleton asset](skeleton-asset.md).

 EZ uses the following convention: